Playing the harmonica requires the use of one or both of your hands. But what if you wanted to play another instrument while also playing harmonica?

 When buying a harmonica holder, it is important to remember that not just any old one will do.
 Harmonica holders, while having a fairly standardized design, are still quite different from each other.

-But I would say there are three important questions you should ask yourself:
+However, I still prefer using a sturdy holder when I play because it frees up my hand.
+But I would say there are four important questions you should ask yourself:

-These three questions will help you choose the right harmonica holder.
+These four questions will help you choose the right harmonica holder.
 But let us go over what they mean exactly.

 Will I Use It During Gigs?